191316 at the Science Museum, London

 The Komet was modified somewhat before it was hung from the ceiling of the Science Museum.
 The engine was removed for separate display (see Shamus Reddin's Walter HWK 109-509 Site).
 To restore the center of gravity, or to reduce the weight, the armoured nose-cone was swapped for a replacement piece.

-Andrew Walker, who maintains his own Me 163 Home Page, kindly supplied the following photos he took at the Science Museum in 1997.
+Andrew Walker, who maintained his own Me 163 Home Page (via the Wayback Machine), kindly supplied the following photos he took at the Science Museum in 1997.
 The Komet is hanging from the ceiling and unfortunately difficult to access.

 The Science Museum has a storage facility in Wroughton, and fellow Komet fan Shamus Reddin found the dolly of this Komet, and another Walter motor in storage there.
 He took the following photographs in November 1999: